golang/go/src/cmd/compile/internal-abi.md

 be spilled for any other reason, which simplifies traceback printing.

 There are several options for how to lay out the argument spill space.
-We chose to lay out each argument in its type's usual memory layout but to separate the spill space from the regular argument space.
+We chose to lay out each argument according to its type's usual memory layout but to separate the spill space from the regular argument space.
 Using the usual memory layout simplifies the compiler because it already understands this layout.
-Also, if a function takes the address of a register-assigned argument, the compiler must spill that argument to memory in its usual in-memory layout and it's more convenient to use the argument spill space for this purpose.
+Also, if a function takes the address of a register-assigned argument, the compiler must spill that argument to memory in its usual memory layout and it's more convenient to use the argument spill space for this purpose.